 - People in chronic pain don’t see an end to their suffering.
 They lose hope in returning to a pain-free life.

 - Chronic pain patients are truly victims of pain.
-When you are truly a victim, it is more difficult to let go and not have anger run your life.
+So it’s more difficult to let go and not have anger run your life.

-- When chronic pain patients suppress anxiety and anger, these negative feelings become much stronger–see White Bears and ANTS.
+- When chronic pain patients suppress anxiety and anger, these negative feelings become much stronger.
+White Bears and ANTS.

 Being Pain-Free is a Basic Need

 We all deserve to live free of constant pain.
 Being pain free is a basic need.
 We cannot accomplish higher goals and flourish as human beings without first securing the comfort of being in our bodies.
 I talk about this in “Maslow’s Miss.”

 Also, see me talk about this in the Video: “Your Hand Over the Stove.”